rwildcat/docker_debian-slim-vnc/README.md

 2. Run the container (the image will be *pulled* first if not previously downloaded).

-	For example, to run an ephemeral VNC session:
+	For example, to run an ephemeral VNC session (port 5900):

 	```sh
    $ docker run --rm -p 5900:5900 rsolano/debian-slim-vnc
    ```

-3. Use a VNC Viewer (such as the [RealVNC viewer](https://www.realvnc.com/en/connect/download/viewer/)) to connect to the host server (usually the `localhost`), port 5900:
+  3. Connect to the virtual computer using a VNC viewer (such as the [RealVNC viewer](https://www.realvnc.com/en/connect/download/viewer/)), port 5900.
+As the remote VNC port (5900) was forwarded to the local host (`-p 5900:5900`), you can connect to the lcoalhost:

 	```
 	localhost:5900
 	```

-## To build the image from the `Dockerfile` (optional)
+## To locally build the image from the `Dockerfile` (optional, for developers only)

 If you want to customize the image or use it for creating a new one based on this configuration, you can download (*clone*) the full image files from the [corresponding github repository](https://github.com/rwildcat/docker_debian-slim-vnc).